pakdamie/tritonet/README.md

-Here is the full mathematical model as well as the simulation anad analysis code for `tritonet` that is maintained by Damie Pak (postdoc at Tad Dallas Lab at the University of South Carolina).
+Here is the full mathematical model as well as the simulation anad analysis code for `tritopatch` that is maintained by Damie Pak (postdoc at Tad Dallas Lab at the University of South Carolina).

-## Simulating spatial network
-We simulate random spatial network.

 ## Mathematical model
 If you are solely interested in the mathematical formulation -